 - Participate in opportunities to give back and support neighbors

 The Y is a nonprofit like no other.
-Take an active role in strengthening your community.
+Play an active role in strengthening your community by volunteering today!

-To help ensure the safety of everyone in our programs, the YMCA has several state-mandated and YMCA policy requirements that volunteers are required to fulfill:
+To help ensure the safety of everyone in our programs, the YMCA has several state-mandated and YMCA-related policy requirements that volunteers are required to fulfill:

 - Volunteers who help out with one-time events such as 5K races or triathlons, swim meets, etc. are required to complete our One Time / Non-Youth Volunteer Form; please make sure to submit the completed form in its entirety (front and back) to your YMCA contact before you volunteer.

 - Volunteers who help out with multiple events, on a consistent basis, or in a capacity working directly with any of our youth, wellness, or senior programs are required to complete our Volunteer Packet; submit PA State Police, PA Child Abuse, and FBI clearances from within the past six months; and complete two abuse prevention and reporting trainings detailed below.
-Please also review our Volunteer Handbook prior to volunteering so you can discuss any questions or concerns with your volunteer supervisor; you will need to sign and turn in the acknowledgment page before you are cleared to start.
+Please also review our Volunteer Handbook prior to volunteering so you can discuss any questions or concerns with your volunteer supervisor; you will need to sign and turn in the acknowledgment page.

-- Volunteers who are interested in serving on a branch or associate-wide board should contact the appropriate branch director to learn more about the requirements:
+- Volunteers who are interested in serving on a branch advisory committee or Board of Directors should contact the appropriate director to learn more about the requirements:

-To learn more about how to obtain your clearances for free as a volunteer, please read over our Volunteer Clearance Instructions.
-If you have been a Pennsylvania for the past ten years or more consecutively, you are exempt from the FBI clearance requirement as long as you submit an affidavit.
+Clearances: To learn more about how to obtain PA Criminal and Child Abuse History clearances for free as a volunteer, please read over our Volunteer Clearance Instructions.
+FBI clearances for volunteers can be obtained through IdentoGo.
+If you have been a Pennsylvania resident for the past ten years or more consecutively, you are exempt from the FBI clearance requirement as long as you submit a signed affidavit.
+The YMCA cannot reimburse volunteers for any costs associated with obtaining these clearances.